yunyannie130-creator/Hierarchical-Image-based-Selection-of-Elliptical-Galaxy-Candidates-with-ACC-ViT-2/README.md

 Companion catalog and inference implementation for **Hierarchical Image-based Selection of Elliptical Galaxy Candidates with ACC-ViT-2**.

-ACC-ViT-2 uses a two-stage image classifier to select galaxies with smooth, round apparent morphologies from SDSS DR17 color images.
+ACC-ViT-2 uses a two-stage image classifier to select galaxies with smooth, round apparent morphologies from SDSS DR17 images.
 Stage 1 separates ELL, CIG+EDG, and SPI.
 Stage 2 separates the ELL candidates into COM and INB; COM objects form the final candidate sample.

 ## Contents